ithilbor/xiraid_exporter/README.md

 ## License

-This project is licensed under the Apache License, Version 2.0.
+This project is licensed under the GNU GENERAL PUBLIC LICENSE, Version 3.
 See the [LICENSE.md](./LICENSE) file for details.

 ## Authors

-This software is developed by Federico Ferrari, <federico.ferr25@gmail.com>, [GitHub](https://github.com/IronCub3), for [E4 Computer Engineering](https://www.e4company.com/).
+This software is developed by Federico Ferrari, <federico.ferr25@gmail.com>, [GitHub](https://github.com/ithilbor).

 ## Credits

 This project includes some logic adapted from the [node_exporter](https://github.com/prometheus/node_exporter) project under the Apache License 2.0.
-Special thanks to the Prometheus Community for their work.
+A special thanks to the Prometheus Community for their work.